Lawrencium77/Blog-Timing-CUDA-Kernels/Timing Operations in PyTorch.md

 ```

 ### PyTorch Profiler
-As a last point, we have found the [PyTorch Profiler](https://pytorch.org/tutorials/recipes/recipes/profiler_recipe.html) to be an invaluable tool in spotting unexpected behaviour.
-If there is a bug in your code that is causing slowdowns, it's often seen when looking at the profiler trace.
-In particular, we've used it to identify:
+Whilst timing kernels in isolation is incredibly useful, it doesn't always tell the whole story.
+The complementary approach of visually inspecting the [PyTorch Profiler](https://pytorch.org/tutorials/recipes/recipes/profiler_recipe.html) trace can be an invaluable tool in spotting unexpected behaviour.
+If there is a problem in your code that is causing slowdowns, it's often seen when looking at the profiler trace.

+The example below illustrates a kernel dispatch bug which led to a rogue host-device synchronization point (coloured green).
+This resulted in gaps of no GPU utilization between blocks of kernels being executed.

 * Rogue synchronization points
 * Lightweight kernels causing spurious results (see [Sleep / CUDA graphs](#Sleep%20/%20CUDA%20graphs))